 Traits of Polyurethane Bushings

 One of the benefits that poly bushings bring to the table is also the greatest drawback: Hardness.
 The Durometer or hardness of the OE rubber bushings on most vehicles is between 50 and 60A.
 Polyurethane bushings range from 75 to 95A depending on the manufacturer and position.
-This means poly will not deflect or bend as much as your original bushings which results in better alignment holding and stability for your suspension parts but also increase NVH (noise, vibration, harshness).
+This means poly will not deflect or bend as much as your original bushings which result in better alignment holding and stability for your suspension parts but also increase NVH (noise, vibration, harshness).

 Some positions are different, but when using a through-bolt poly bushings are allowed to “float” and are not fixed in the housing like OE rubber.
 So instead of the bushing itself torquing and wearing itself down, poly bushings allow more rotation instead of resisting internally, which provides a flexier suspension and consistent alignment of control arms or leaf springs.